icann/OCTO-TE-labs-setup/README.md

 # Lab Features

-- All group name servers are reachable from the internet (through dnsdist in container ns1)
+- All group name servers are reachable from the internet (through dnsdist in container dnsdist)
 - dnsviz.net and zonemaster.net can be used to test group zonemaster
 - DS records can be submitted manually on the group web page
 - CDS records are scanned and will be submitted automatically